R&D Project

 Summary of the project

-The project will build a digital platform and virtual laboratory (V-Lab) that will enable, in a digital space, the design and performance test of the fusion energy systems that use fusion reactions for power generation and various other purposes.
+The project will build a diverse set of virtual laboratories (V-Labs) and a digital platform that will enable the design and performance testing of fusion energy systems—systems that use fusion reactions for power generation and various other applications—in a digital space.

 Milestone by year 2034